-In conclusion, the JUNO detector will provide an exciting opportunity to obtain a statistically significant and precise measurement of geoneutrinos.
-An accurate a priori estimation of the crustal contribution is an important and necessary step to translate particle physics measurements into geo-scientific goals.
-The first accurate, integrated local crustal model based on seismic, gravity, abundance and thermal flow data has been developed and which has been proven to predict geoneturino flux with the highest accuracy of the four existing crustal models.
-So, within its first year of operation, JUNO should be able to distinguish the four different local crustal models.
-Within 10 years of data, accuracy local crustal models should offer the possibility of extracting the mantle component, which is much sought-after goal in the geo-sciences.
+In conclusion, the JUNO detector offers an exciting opportunity to obtain a statistically significant and precise measurement of geoneutrinos.
+An accurate estimation of the crustal contribution is an important and necessary step to translate particle physics measurements into geoscientific goals.
+The first precise, integrated local crustal model based on seismic, gravity, abundance, and heat flow data has been developed, and it predicts geoneutrino flux with the highest accuracy among the four existing crustal models.
+Therefore, within its first year of operation, JUNO should distinguish the four different local crustal models.
+Within 10 years of data, precise local crustal models should enable the extraction of the mantle component, which is a highly sought-after goal in geoscience.